fehler/building-beautiful-uis/04-Chapter-4-Getting-From-A-to-B.md

 Summary
 -------

-With our pages built – whether they’re desktop, mobile or wrist-based – we need to focus on the flows through the user interface.
+With our pages built, **we need to focus on the flows through the user interface**.
 In this chapter, I'll explore designing flows through interfaces, stressing the need to consider flows at different levels: page-to-page, and state-to-state.

+In short: we'll explore the idea of moving from A → B, ensuring users are guided by our user interface.